typedb/typedb/docs/pages/documentation/3-querying-with-graql/one-big-file.md

 - `std <variable>`
 - `sum <variable>`
 - `(<aggregate> as <identifier> , ...)`
-  - The product [aggregate](#aggregate) has a special syntax: a comma-separated sequence of named aggregates surrounded by brackets `( )`.
+  - The "product" [aggregate](#aggregate) has a special syntax: a comma-separated sequence of named aggregates surrounded by brackets `( )`.
 This [aggregate](#aggregate) will execute all comprising [aggregates](#aggregates) and put the results in a map, keyed by the given identifiers.